devtank-ltd/osm-ansible/README.md

 The DNS wildcard **\*.opensmartmonitor.devtank.co.uk** is pointed to the OSM server.
-Each customer gets a few subdomains of opensmartmonitor.devtank.co.uk
+Each customer gets a few subdomains of opensmartmonitor.devtank.co.uk.
 Generally, these are:

 - customer.opensmartmonitor.devtank.co.uk